Agimir/Agimir/README.md

+## To all FiveM Developers
+I am no longer maintaining my scripts.
+Feel free to fork them for your own update or download for your own use.
+Do not DM me for assistance.

+---

-### Unreal Engine Development
+## Unreal Engine Development
 Currently working on personal game.
 I will update this at some point.

----

 ### Greybox Phase:
 Player movement connected to stamina, drains when sprinting & jumping, regains stamina when walking and idle.